Sourcemap Explorer

 Can I tell App Router from Pages Router?

-App Router apps have no `#__next` wrapper and no `__NEXT_DATA__` script; they stream RSC payloads via `self.__next_f.push(...)` in inline scripts.
-Pages Router apps have both.
-Sourcemap Explorer surfaces this distinction when the sourcemap is available.
+Yes.
+Pages Router apps have `<div id="__next">` in the DOM and a `<script id="__NEXT_DATA__" type="application/json">` block; App Router apps have neither and instead stream RSC payloads via `self.__next_f.push(...)` in inline scripts.
+The chunk subdirectory in `/_next/static/chunks/` (`pages/` vs `app/`) is the other strong signal.
+Sourcemap Explorer surfaces this distinction directly when the sourcemap is available.

 How do I tell what version of Next.js is running?